Data Storage Evolution: From punched cards to fast SSDs

 Freddie Williams and Tom Kilburn, both English inventors, wanted to solve a challenge and offer the first high-speed electronic memory.
 They did it by inventing Williams-Kilburn Tubes in 1947.
 It was the first random-access storage device that used a cathode ray tube (as in a TV) to store bits as dots on the screen’s surface.
 Electrostatic memory tubes could store 512 to 2048 bits of data as dots on the screen.

 Some early computers in the United States also used Williams tubes, including the IAS machine (originally designed for Solectron tube memory), the UNIVAC 1103, IBM 701, IBM 702, and the Standards Western Automatic Computer (SWAC).
-Williams tubes were also used in the Soviet Strela-1 and the Japan TAC (Tokyo Automatic Computer).
+Furthermore, the engineers implemented them in Soviet Strela-1 and the Japan TAC (Tokyo Automatic Computer).

 Magnetic Tape Drive, 1951

 A magnetic tape drive is a storage medium for storing data on magnetic tape.
-The first time magnetic tape drive was used for recording computer data was in 1951, by UNIVAC I. It was used as the primary input and output device for data and program storage, It is still being used for system backup, data archive, and data exchange.
+The UNIVAC I used a magnetic tape drive for recording computer data was in 1951.
+You could use it as the primary input and output device for data and program storage.
+Nowadays, you can still use it for system backup, data archive, and data exchange.
 It is packaged in cartridges and cassettes.